Ritwik-Raj/collegeApplication/README.md

   https://www.loom.com/share/1b34757499584bd6b4ac2d94234f78ee

 </h3>
+<h1> The Looms video which I provided earlier was having some issues with playing and all so I recorded a new video for the same. </h1>
+<h3> Updated Video link : https://www.loom.com/share/0b2d541792d74f9aadc819e67ed4bc3d </h3>
 <h1>
-    Due to some network issues, the images seems to have corrupted or not uploaded properly.
+    Due to some network issues, the images seems to have corrupted or not uploaded properly,like what happened for the video.
 Therefore I have added it below in this readme.

 </h1>
     <img src="/screenshots/Screenshot (12).png" width="300" height="600">